mendix/docs/content/best-practices/architecture/integration/batch-integration.md

 * [Reference data management](#reference) – Reference data management is usually done in batch, because a snapshot of a situation is generally desired and several systems may need to work on the same snapshot.
 This is often done at night, to prevent the export/import processing from interferring with normal operations, and/or to take advantage of the CPU power available at night when it is usually less busy.
 * [File integration and management](#file-integration) – This use case is important for moving files in batch-oriented integration.It is also important for providing files of various types to end-users and customers.
 * [Data lakes, DWH, and BI integration](#int) – This is an area that usually works in batch mode.
 Mendix provides data to these solutions for analysis, statistics, reporting, business intelligence, and also machine learning.
 In some automated processes, Mendix also receives data from these solutions and turns it into reference data that helps in optimizing automated business flows (for details, see <<Self-Learning Process -3 Self-Learning Processes Using Data Lakes>>
-* **Monitoring and IoT solutions** – often batch up data as well in small packages and sending them at high speed, see <<Ops Integration>> and <<IoT Integration - 4.2 Examples for IoT with Mendix>>
+* **Monitoring and IoT solutions** – In these use cases, data is often batched up data in small packages and sent at high speed.
+For more information, see [Ops & CI/CD Integration](ops-cicd-integration) and <<IoT Integration - 4.2 Examples for IoT with Mendix>>.

+{{% todo %}}[**Need a section on "Monitoring & Iot Solutions" below in order to link above, as is done for all other use cases**]{{% /todo %}}

 {{% todo %}}[**Where is the link for "Self-Learning Processes Using Data Lakes" above?**]{{% /todo %}}

+{{% todo %}}[**Where is the link for "Examples for IoT with Mendix" above?**]{{% /todo %}}

 ## 2 Export & Import {#export-import}

-Batch processing runs a large set at a time.
-First exporting a large set of data, then moving it, and then importing the data. these three actions can happen at different times, and the systems can be relatively un-aware of each other, just agreeing on a file format, file name and a file location
+Batch processing runs a large set at a time by first exporting a large set of data, moving it, and then importing the data.
+These three actions can happen at different times, and the systems can be relatively unaware of each other besides agreeing on a file format, file name, and file location

 This diagram shows the three main steps of batch processing:

 ![](attachments/batch-integration/export-import.png)

-Processing data in bulk optimises CPU-usage and it is often done at night, when other load is much lower, and in order to avoid the batch processing load to intefere with operational processes, or make the end-user-experience suddenly slower.
+Processing data in bulk optimizes CPU-usage.
+It is often done at night, when the other load is much lower in order to prevent the batch processing load from interferring with operational processes or suddenly making the UX slower.

 Users frequently import and export files of various formats with the Mendix Platform, and the level of skills required depends on the format of the file.
-For unusual file formats, a more technical developer is recommended, while for common formats such as csv-file exporta nd import a business developer should be able to use the the [Excel Importer](https://appstore.home.mendix.com/link/app/72/) module in the Mendix App Store, just choose a field separator that is not the same as text that can be in the fields.
+For unusual file formats, a more Technical Developer is recommended.
+Fr common formats such as *csv*, a Business Developer should be able to use the the [Excel Importer](https://appstore.home.mendix.com/link/app/72/) module from the Mendix App Store by just selecting a field separator that is not the same as the text that in the fields.

-If there is a large amount of data to import, the best practice is to use a process queue to write to.
-This prevents the entire dataset from being in memory at the same time.
-For more information, see the section [Using Internal Queues](event-integration#internal-queues) in *Event-Based Integration* as well as the <<<Export - Import >> example.
+If there is a large amount of data to import, the best practice is to write to a process queue.
+This prevents the entire dataset from being in the memory at the same time.
+For more information, see the section [Using Internal Queues](event-integration#internal-queues) in *Event-Based Integration* as well as [Example – File Import Integration with CSV](csv).

 ## 3 Reference Data with Mendix {#reference}